Welcome to the inaugural meeting of The Grown-Up Girls’s Report Book Club!

 The Nightingale – is a novel written by Kristin Hannah that tells the story of two sisters in France during WW2 and their struggle to survive and resist the German occupation of France.

-Alex and Mandy share NO spoilers in this episode so listen in and get inspired!
+Alex and Mandy share NO spoilers in this episode so listen via the link below and get inspired!